Dromaeosauridae: Foot

 Like other theropods, dromaeosaurids were bipedal; that is, they walked on their hind legs.
 However, whereas most theropods walked with three toes contacting the ground, fossilized footprint tracks confirm that many early paravian groups, including the dromaeosaurids, held the second toe off the ground in a hyperextended position, with only the third and fourth toes bearing the weight of the animal.
 This is called functional didactyly.
 The enlarged second toe bore an unusually large, curved, falciform (sickle-shaped, alt. drepanoid) claw (held off the ground or 'retracted' when walking), which is thought to have been used in capturing prey and climbing trees (see "Claw function" below).
 This claw was especially blade-like in the large-bodied predatory eudromaeosaurs.
 One possible dromaeosaurid species, Balaur bondoc, also possessed a first toe which was highly modified in parallel with the second.
 Both the first and second toes on each foot of B. bondoc were also held retracted and bore enlarged, sickle-shaped claws.
+Similar claws can be found on present day Seriema.